Guidelines for Photos & Illustrations

 - Images downloaded from the internet.
 These are typically low resolution files that may look good on screen, but will not print well.

-- Screen captures or frame grabs from videotape or disk.
+- Screen captures or frame grabs from videotape or DVD.
 Even with the best equipment, these generally yield very poor results.

 - Newspaper or magazine clippings (sometimes these are OK if line art; not if photographs).